martamribeiro/DataAnalysisProjects/README.md

-# SQLportfolio
+# Data Analytics Portfolio
-This is my SQL portfolio! :)
+This is my Data Analytics (SQL and Tableau) portfolio! :)

+First Project: StreamingServicesAnalysis (on going)